Menorah Center, Dnipro

-Idea
+Conception

-The idea to create Menorah center, as one of the biggest such centers in the world, belongs to the President of the Dnipropetrovsk Jewish community Gennadiy Bogolyubov Europe and the President of the United Jewish Community of Ukraine (also the founder of European Jewish Union) Ihor Kolomoyskyi.
+The idea to create the Menorah Center, as one of the biggest such centers in the world, was proposed by Rabbi Shmuel Kaminetsky and funded by the President of the Dnipropetrovsk Jewish community Gennadiy Bogolyubov and the President of the United Jewish Community of Ukraine (also the founder of European Jewish Union) Ihor Kolomoyskyi.
 They both provided full financial support for the project implementation.
-The supposed concept of the Menorah center construction is to combine three functional elements (spirituality, culture and business) in one complex building.
+The supposed concept of the Menorah Center construction is to combine three functional elements (spirituality, culture and business) in one complex building.

-The Rebbe of Chabad, Menachem Mendel Schneerson, was born in Nikolayev, Ukraine, but raised in Dnepropetrovsk, then known as Yekatrinoslav, where his father served as chief rabbi until his 1939 arrest by Soviet authorities.
+The Lubavitcher Rebbe, Menachem Mendel Schneerson, was born in Nikolayev, Ukraine, but raised in Dnipro (then known as Yekatrinoslav) where his father served as chief rabbi until his 1939 arrest by Soviet authorities.